howardisaacson/Intro-to-Astro-2021/Week4_tess_chi_squared/README.md

 ### Paper of the Week:

-[An Earth-sized Planet in the Habitable Zone of a Cool Star (Quintana et al. 2014)] (https://drive.google.com/open?id=1exTajYt-4-fpcHfH4NMo3XaZZnX1KjI5)
+[Growth model interpretation of planet size distribution (Zeng et al. 2019)] (https://drive.google.com/file/d/1dSFWhcip5TK61KJ6jm-whv3R7cEWgP57/view?usp=sharing)

-# Assignments:
+## Assignments for this Week

 1. Complete the TESS tutorial.
 Which TESS planet did you choose to rediscover and why?
 2. Look through this [Dropbox](https://www.dropbox.com/sh/jkslarj06iuvq2e/AAB5PENEy83B5rHihd2x9nEQa?dl=0) full of readings about race, gender, and other identities & the scientific community.
 Spend an hour (time yourself) reading whatever interests you.
 Write a two paragraph reflection about what you read.